 Not just another potato salad…..
-The secret step to this Potato Salad is pouring French Dressing over the cooked potatoes while they are still warm so the potatoes absorb the vinaigrette flavour.
+The secret step in this Potato Salad is pouring French Dressing over the cooked potatoes while they are still warm so the potatoes absorb the vinaigrette flavour.

-For a lighter dressing option, try this Potato Salad with a No-Mayo Creamy Potato Salad Dressing made with yogurt!
+For a lighter dressing option, try a No-Mayo Creamy Potato Salad Dressing made with yogurt!

-This potato salad is the mother of a good friend, and thus I originally named this recipe in her honour, calling it Mrs Brodie’s Potato Salad.
+This recipe is from the mother of a good friend, and thus I originally named this recipe in her honour, calling it Mrs Brodie’s Potato Salad.

 The thing that makes this potato salad so special is pouring French Salad Dressing over the hot boiled potatoes.
 By doing this while the potatoes are hot, they absorb the French Salad Dressing flavour rather than just coating them.

 Combined with the creamy mayonnaise dressing, salty bacon, and fresh bursts of celery, cucumber and onion, every mouthful is The Perfect Bite.

 The other thing I really like about this Bacon Potato Salad is the dressing.
 It isn’t just mayonnaise, it is lightened up a bit with sour cream plus it has a mild kick from Horseradish Cream.

 Mrs Brodie’s recipe calls for Horseradish Relish which is stronger.
 However, this is quite hard to find here in Australia so I substituted with Horseradish Cream.

 For a healthier option, try a No-Mayo Potato Salad Dressing.
 It’s made with yogurt and it’s terrific!